-By 1873, Billy Lapham had over 700 acres in the South Lake Tahoe area along with the Lakeside Park wharf.
-He decided to lease out the Lapham House and take a mortgage from Mrs. A. Marion Hill of San Francisco so he could build a steamer ship, the Governor Stanford which would dock at the Lakeside Park Pier off Lakeside Park Beach.
+By 1873, Billy Lapham had over 700 acres in the South Lake Tahoe area including Lapham’s Fish Market & Landing where Lakeside Marina sits today.
+He decided to lease out The Lapham House and take a mortgage from Mrs. A. Marion Hill of San Francisco, so he could build a steamer ship.
+After changing names, the hotel operated until 1876 boasting to be placed in the middle of the Nevada- California Stateline.
+The Lapham Hotel burned down, and as a result, Billy defaulted on his loan with Mrs. Hill, and she foreclosed taking over all his land, and remaining buildings.

-The name of the hotel was changed to Carney’s Stateline House and operated until 1876 when it burned down, and as a result Billy defaulted on his loan to Mrs. Hill.
-She foreclosed, taking over his land and the remaining buildings.
-Her husband, E. B. “Starvation” Smith then rebuilt the house and named it “Lakeside House”.
+In 1892 Mrs. Hill’s husband, E. B. “Starvation” Smith rebuilt the house and named it “Lakeside House.”
 Smith also re-named the area Lakeside Park and the Smith-Hill holdings were almost 1,000 acres.
-Throughout this time they thought they were located in Nevada and that the stateline ran through the dining room of Lakeside House.
 In 1899 a new survey found the line to be 2000 feet North and the Lakeside House was not in Nevada but in California.
-The stateline is still in this 1899 location today next to Harvey’s and Harrah’s Casinos.
+The Stateline is still in this 1899 location today next to Harvey’s and Harrah’s Casinos.

-A post office opened in the west wing of Lakeside House in June, 1901.
-Also, a large building to the west of the house was used for community gatherings and dances.
-The area bordered by Park Avenue, Hwy 50, Stateline Blvd.and the Lake was subdivided in 1909 into home size lots and offered for sale as campsites.
+Several years later a steamer pier was installed, and a post office opened in the west wing of Lakeside House in June, 1901.
+The lake steamers made regular stops all year long.
+The area bordered by Park Avenue and Stateline Blvd. from highway 50 down to the Lake was subdivided in 1909 into home size lots as campgrounds.